 H is for Have a plan: Don’t depend on cell service to connect you with pals, because the last few years it’s basically impossible to get through via text or phone calls, especially during Beale Street Music Fest.
 Instead, make a plan of when and where to meet or what to do if you get separated from your group.
 Some folks even bring walkie talkies.

-I is for International Week: It's not the all-out party the rest of MIM is, but International Week during May 2-9 is a good time to learn something about this year's honored country, Canada.
+I is for International Week: It’s not the all-out party the rest of MIM is, but International Week during May 8-14 is a good time to learn something about this year’s honored country, Colombia.
 Check out the cultural events, performances and eating opportunities and be proud that you learned something during the festival.

 J is for Judges at Barbecue Fest: It’s a cruel irony when all of Tom Lee Park smells like a barbecue sandwich and you can’t technically have any of it.
 Due to health department rules, barbecue contest cooking team tents are treated like private parties (meaning they’re invite only, and you can’t just walk in and buy food and eat).
 The only people who get to sample the teams’ cooking without an invite are the festival’s highly trained team of judges.

-Local festival: The other new event for Memphis in May this year is 901Fest, a celebration of all things Memphis, which will take place on May 28.
-There's a lineup of local bands and performers, local vendors selling art and more, and food and drink from local favorites.
-Tickets are $9 and the event goes from 3 p.m. to 9:30 p.m.
+Local festival: 901Fest, a celebration of all things Memphis, returns again this year on May 27.
+There’s a lineup of local bands and performers, local vendors selling art and more, and food and drink from local favorites.
+Tickets are $9 and the event goes from 3 p.m. to 10 p.m.

 N is for You Need To Bring Some Things: OK, this this probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring here.